-President; Vice President of Instruction; Vice President of Student Services; Vice President of Administrative Services, Dean of PRIE, Director of Community Relations & Marketing, Director of Equity.
-Meetings are held weekly.
+President, Vice President of Administrative Services, Vice President of Instruction, Vice President of Student Services, Executive Director of Strategic Initiatives and Economic Development, Dean of Planning, Research, Innovation, and Effectiveness, Director of Community Relations and Marketing, Director of Equity.
+Meetings are held every Wednesday.